hoainv1807/Docker-Ubuntu-XFCE-VNC/README.md

 # Dockerized Xfce Desktop with TightVNC on Ubuntu 24.04

 ## Overview
-This Docker image provides a lightweight, containerized Xfce desktop environment, pre-configured for seamless remote access using TightVNC and noVNC.
+This Docker image provides a lightweight, containerized Xfce desktop environment, pre-configured for seamless remote access using TightVNC.
 It is built on the reliable Ubuntu 24.04 base image, offering graphical application support and simplified system management in a secure and user-friendly manner.

 ---